-Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate but would be effectively mitigated.
-The mitigation measures proposed as part of this Project in the SPOC would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
-Impacts on access would be negligible to minor.
+Impacts on the ability of subsistence users to access traditional subsistence use areas could be moderate, but would be effectively mitigated.
+The mitigation measures proposed as part of this project would require that local residents be consulted prior to and during construction so that access to important subsistence use areas would not be blocked or prohibited.
+Therefore, impacts to access would be negligible to minor.